Mill Pond

 Fire Start, Size and Growth

-Start Date/Time/Location: The Mill Pond Fire ignited on the afternoon of Thursday, March 19, 2026.
-It is located in Liberty County, Florida, approximately three miles south of Telogia, west of State Road 65, and south of NE Dewber Road near the Mill Pond Branch creek.
+Start Date/Time/Location: The Mill Pond Fire ignited around 1:54 p.m. on Thursday, March 19, 2026.
+It is located in Liberty County, Florida, approximately 3 miles south of Telogia, between Telogia and Liberty, west of State Road 65 and south of NE Dewber Road near the Mill Pond Branch creek within the Apalachicola National Forest.

-Size and Containment: Based on the latest updates over the last 72 hours, the fire has burned approximately 1,754 acres and is currently 70% contained.
+Size and Containment: As of the latest updates over the last 72 hours, the fire has burned approximately 1,760 acres and is between 70% and 89% contained.

 Emergency Information